 - The Ransom for a Dead Man episode of Columbo (1971), starring Peter Falk.
-Lee Grant was nominated for an Emmy as Outstanding Lead Actress - Miniseries or a Movie for her performance as a brilliant lawyer and pilot who murders her husband Paul.
+Lee Grant was nominated for an Emmy as Outstanding Lead Actress - Miniseries or a Movie for her performance as a brilliant lawyer and pilot who murders her husband on Columbo.

 Although Grant didn't win the Emmy for her performance in Columbo, she had also been nominated for a second Emmy in the same category, for her work in The Neon Ceiling (1971), a made-for-TV movie; Lee Grant won the Emmy Award for her performance in The Neon Ceiling.